-UNLADYLIKE, an innovative multimedia project, will celebrate remarkable feats of daring by unsung American heroines from the early years of feminism.
-Set to launch in March of 2020 to mark the 100th anniversary of women’s suffrage, the series will feature thirty-one 4-minute animated documentary shorts for the thirty-one days of Women’s History Month.
+In honor of the 100th anniversary of women’s suffrage in 2020, the project will feature thirty-one 4-minute animated documentary shorts for the thirty-one days of Women’s History Month.
 While these trailblazers lived more than a century ago, their stories of overcoming unimaginable odds will inspire and model extraordinary persistence and courage for the girls and women, and boys and men, of today.

 On Election Day in 1920, after the ratification of the 19th Amendment, millions of American women exercised their right to vote for the very first time.
 It had taken activists and reformers nearly eighty years to win this right.
 The suffragists and their struggles have been widely covered in the history books and on film, but little attention has been given to their female contemporaries in other professions – pioneering women who likewise accomplished many “unladylike” things and made names for themselves in then-male-dominated professions such as science, business, aviation, journalism, and the arts.
 UNLADYLIKE will bring the stories of these heroines to life, profoundly change our view of women’s history and empowerment, and shed light on the obstacles that still impede women’s successes and what can be done to change them.